Ys I & II: Ys II

 Adol reappears in the sanctuary of the Goddesses, along with Feena, Reah, and all the descendants of the Priests.
 They all congratulate him and note that with the Black Pearl destroyed, the floating island of Ys was slowly sinking back to its original position, in the giant crater on Esteria.
 Tearfully, Feena says goodbye to Adol, as the Goddesses will once again enter a magic sleep to watch over Esteria and make sure the magic from the Black Pearl does not return, and she wished to confess her feelings for him before then, asking him to always remember her.
 They slowly part ways, as the inhabitants of Ys prepare for a new era, rejoined with the rest of the world.

 Remakes

 Windows

-Ys Eternal was a remake of Ys I & II released in Japan for Windows platform in 1997.
+Ys I & II Complete was a remake of Ys I & II released in Japan for Microsoft Windows on June 28, 2001.
 It contained updated graphics and FMV sequences.
-Ys I & II Complete was released in Japan for Windows on June 28, 2001.
 Ys I & II Chronicles was released in Japan for Windows on December 24, 2009.
-It is also based on Ys I & II Complete.
+It is based on Ys I & II Complete.
 An improved version dubbed Ys I & II Chronicles Plus was released in North America and Europe on February 14, 2013, through Steam and later GOG.com.